offjangir/RobotArena/README.md

     "spatial_path": <path_to_your_model>,
 }
 ```
-You can download the model from instrustions here https://github.com/SpatialVLA/SpatialVLA
+You can download the model from instrustions in the [SpatialVLA repository](https://github.com/SpatialVLA/SpatialVLA)

 Activate the Conda environment and run the server: